Gooner91/Gooner91/README.md

 Side projects I'm actively building — rough edges and all.

 ### 🗂 Alltagssätze
-A hobby project that was motivated by me trying to improve my German and how I Perceive sentence structures easily, deployed on Vercel.
+A hobby project powered by Next.js and Claude that was motivated by me trying to improve my German and how I Perceive sentence structures easily, deployed on Vercel.
 → [Live preview](https://alltagss-tze.vercel.app/)

 ### ☁️ [CloudMirror](https://github.com/Gooner91/cloudmirror)